msink/kotlin-ui/README.md

 But it also heavily use LLVM toolchain, and LLVM is native.
 How these two parts interact?
 And how compiler developers debug it?

-Looking in _Kotlin/Native_ sources, one can find *JVM version of Interop* It is almost similar to native cinterop, but designed to work with "big" Kotlin.
+Looking in _Kotlin/Native_ sources, one can find *JVM version of Interop* .
-Using under the hood `sun.misc.Unsafe` and `ffi`.
+It is almost similar to native cinterop, but designed to work with "big" Kotlin, using under the hood `sun.misc.Unsafe` and `ffi`.

-But this way anyone can develop debug in familiar and powerful IDEA, and then just compile to native!
+But this way anyone can develop and debug in familiar and powerful IDEA, and then just compile to native!

 Lets try.

-First, uick and dirty, just copy jvm-citerop to our working directory:
+First, quick and dirty, just copy jvm-citerop to our working directory:

     xcopy /E /I \src\kotlin-native\Interop\Runtime\src\jvm cinterop\jvm\
     xcopy /E /I \src\kotlin-native\Interop\Runtime\src\main cinterop\main\